Doug Ford: Relationship with other conservatives

 In federal politics, Ford supports the Conservative Party of Canada and several provincial conservative parties, including the Alberta United Conservative Party.
 However, federal Conservative leaders Andrew Scheer and later leader Erin O'Toole attempted to distance themselves from him.
 Ford did not campaign for O'Toole during the 2021 federal election campaign.
 He had a brief meeting with federal Conservative leader Pierre Poilievre in 2025; Ford criticized Poilievre's failed 2025 federal election campaign and his campaign manager, Jenni Byrne, who formerly served as Ford's principal secretary.

 In 2018, Ford endorsed the economic policies of the Republican Party and the presidency of Donald Trump in the United States, saying his support for Trump is "unwavering".
 After Trump announced tariffs on Canadian aluminum imports in August 2020, Ford expressed his disapproval, calling Trump's policy "totally unacceptable".
 After the 2024 United States presidential election, Ford congratulated Donald Trump and said it was "time to bet big" on Ontario–US relations.
 However, after Trump announced 25% tariffs on Canada, Ford renounced his support for Trump.
-In October of 2025, an ad from the Ontario government authorized by Ford ran in the United States.
+In October 2025, an ad from the Ontario government authorized by Ford ran in the United States.
 The ad quoted former United States President Ronald Reagan and his opposition to Tariffs.
-This ad upset Donald Trump, who subsequently ended all trade talks with all of Canada and applied an additional ten per cent tariff on the entire nation.
+This ad upset Donald Trump, who subsequently ended all trade talks with Canada and applied an additional ten per cent tariff on the entire nation.
 Ford went on to say the ad was effective in part because it upset President Trump.
+After Trump announced 50% tariffs on Canada, Ford said he could "kiss my ass," which sparked a response from Trump on Truth Social.